The Flash: The Crash

 The 1980s series Captain Carrot and His Amazing Zoo Crew! presented the parallel Earth of "Earth-C-Minus", a world populated by talking animal superheroes that paralleled the mainstream DC Universe.
 Earth-C-Minus was the home of the Crash, a turtle with super-speed powers similar to those of Barry Allen's, and a member of his world's superhero team, the Just'a Lotta Animals.
 The Crash as a youth had read comics about Earth-C's Terrific Whatzit, similar to how Barry Allen enjoyed comics about Earth-Two's Jay Garrick.

 Danica Williams

 An African-American teenager of Earth 12 named Danica Williams appears as the Flash in the Justice League Beyond series, acting as Wally West's successor during the 2040s (following the events of Batman Beyond).
 She is employed at the Flash Museum in Central City, and like Barry Allen, is chronically late.
 She later enters into a relationship with Billy Batson, who is the secret identity of the superhero, Captain Marvel.

+Sonic the Hedgehog

+In DC X Sonic the Hedgehog, a comic crossover between DC and Sega's Sonic the Hedgehog franchise, the Justice League transport Sonic and his friends to their world to save them as they battle Darkseid.
+While trying to figure out a way back home, Sonic and his friends decide to fill in the League's roles as protectors of their world.
+Sonic dons the mantle of the Flash and battles the hero's rogues gallery in Central City including Reverse-Flash, from whom he retrieves the cyan Chaos Emerald.